oracle-livelabs/database/truecache/introduction/introduction.md

 Once you complete your setup, the next lab will cover:

 - Creating and loading data to a transaction based schema
-- Running a Java based application using jdbc to connect to the database and run different transactions against primary database first and true cache instance after that, to display how true cache could improve application performance.
+- Running a Java based application using jdbc to connect to the database and run different transactions against primary database first and True Cache instance after that, to display how True Cache could improve application performance.

 ### Prerequisites (Optional)